NSHipster/articles/2018-08-06-nllanguagerecognizer.md

 you may be familiar with some fun examples of _polylingual homonymy_ between dialectic Latin and modern Italian.

-For example, the following sentence has a different meaning depending on the language you read it in:
+For example, consider the readings of the following sentence:

 > CANE NERO MAGNA BELLA PERSICA!